Business ideas for 2017: Mezcal

 Or, if street food selling is more your thing, why not go down the Mexican route and offer consumers an aperitif – Mexican style?
-A guide on starting a street-food stall can be found here.
+We have a guide on starting a street-food stall.

 Not limited to just food and drink opportunities, mezcal’s increasingly trendy perception has seen it appear on more than just bar counters.
 London start-up Tea & Tequila produces mezcal-inspired clutch bags, jewellery and home accessories alongside actual bottles of the stuff.

 Speaking to The Telegraph, Melania Symonds, owner of Brahms & Liszt, said of Mezcal’s modern appeal:

 “People want a direct link to the things they’re consuming now.
 I can tell you about the farmer who grows the plants we use and the name of the horse pulling the machinery that grinds them.”